Mark Canha Preview, Player Props: Brewers vs. Pirates

 Mark Canha At The Plate

-- In 29.2% of his games this season, Canha has had at least one RBI.
-He's picked up more than one in 8.8% and driven in three or more of his team's runs in two contests.
+- In 33 games this season (28.9%), Canha has picked up an RBI, and in 10 of those games (8.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 38 games this season, with multiple runs three times.
+- In 33.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (2.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.